Netflix/metaflow-docs/docs/v/r/metaflow/tagging.md

 [The `resume` command](debugging#how-to-use-the-resume-command) is smart enough to work across production and personal namespaces.
 You can `resume` a production workflow without having to do anything special with namespaces.

-You can resume runs of other users and you can resume any production runs.
+You can resume runs of other users, and you can resume any production runs.
 The results of your resumed runs are always created in your personal namespace.

 ## Production Namespaces

-During development, namespacing by the user name feels natural.
+During development, namespacing by the username feels natural.
 However, when you [schedule your flow to run automatically](../going-to-production-with-metaflow/scheduling-metaflow-flows), runs are not related to a specific user anymore.
 It is typical for multiple people to collaborate on a project that has a canonical production version.
 It is not obvious which user "owns" the production version.

 Moreover, it is critical that you, and all other people, can keep experimenting on the project without having to worry about breaking the production version.
 If the production flow ran in the namespace of any individual, relative references like `latest_run` could break the production easily as the user keeps executing experimental runs.

-As a solution, by default the production namespace is made separate from the user namespace:
+As a solution, by default the production namespace is made separate from the usernamespace:

 ![](</assets/namespace4_(3).png>)